Brandon Jenkins (American football)

-Brandon Jenkins (born February 9, 1990) is a former American football linebacker.
-He played college football for Florida State University as a defensive end.
-The Washington Redskins selected him in the fifth round of the 2013 NFL Draft.
+Brandon Jenkins (born February 9, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Florida State Seminoles as a defensive end.
+The Washington Redskins selected him in the fifth round of the 2013 NFL draft.

-High school career
+Early life

 Jenkins attended the Florida State University School.
 Jenkins carried a four-star rating and was considered the No. 13 weakside defensive end in the nation by Rivals.com as a senior.

 College career

 As a true freshman Jenkins played in 12 of 13 games after enrolling in January 2009.
 He had 12 total tackles and three tackles for loss, including one in the Seminoles' Gator Bowl victory over West Virginia.

 Jenkins was selected as the most improved defensive lineman at the end of spring practice after establishing himself as the starter at right end.

-As a true sophomore in 2010 Jenkins recorded 62 tackles, 13.5 sacks, and 21.5 tackles for loss and was named Team MVP, 1st team All ACC, and 2nd team All America according to Rivals.com and Scout.com.
+As a true sophomore in 2010, Jenkins recorded 62 tackles, 13.5 sacks, and 21.5 tackles for loss and was named Team MVP, 1st team All ACC, and 2nd team All America according to Rivals.com and Scout.com.
 He had a career-high nine tackle performance, including 3.5 for loss and two sacks against Boston College.
-NFLdraftscout.com said Jenkins was considered one of the best defensive ends in the country and future high NFL Draft pick Until he got hurt.
+NFLdraftscout.com said Jenkins was considered one of the best defensive ends in the country and future high NFL draft pick until he got hurt.

 Professional career

-Jenkins was selected by the Washington Redskins in the fifth round, with the 162nd overall pick, of the 2013 NFL Draft.
-He signed a four-year contract on May, 2013 that counted roughly $449,125 against the Redskins 2013 salary cap number.
+Jenkins was selected by the Washington Redskins in the fifth round, with the 162nd overall pick, of the 2013 NFL draft.
+He signed a four-year contract in May 2013 that counted roughly $449,125 against the Redskins 2013 salary cap number.

 On July 27, 2014, the Redskins waived Jenkins.